 Real Men Reach Out for Help

-A great place to start for any man who is dealing with mental health concerns is to visit with their primary care provider.
-They may not feel comfortable talking to a friend, spouse, or family member, but a physician is a professional who provides an unbiased perspective.
-Another benefit is that a doctor may uncover an underlying issue that could be contributing to one’s mental health struggles.
+A great place to start for any man dealing with mental health concerns is a visit with their primary care provider.
+A physician offers an unbiased, professional perspective — and may uncover an underlying physical issue that's contributing to mental health struggles.

-However, Dr. Badwan urges men to find a primary care provider who they truly trust.
-Otherwise, they may not feel like they can be fully open and honest about their mental health worries.
-It also takes being honest with oneself and reaching out for help when mental health becomes overwhelming.
+Dr. Badwan urges men to find a provider they truly trust, so they feel free to be open and honest.
+It also takes a willingness to be honest with oneself.

 "A real man will actually be in touch with his feelings and not deny anything.
 They will not bury anything.
 That's childlike behavior," he notes.
 "As a man, as a woman, we need to feel free to vocalize and articulate what's on the inside.
 That is maturity and growth."